Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_vxworks.md

 /*
  * Define X509_CERTIFICATE to use user-generated Root Certificate.
- * If you want to use SAS, undefine or comment out this macro.
+ * If you only want to use SAS, undefine or comment out this macro.
  */
 #define X509_CERTIFICATE